Does massage therapy help with osteoarthritis related knee pain?

 Does massage therapy prevent further knee damage?

-In our office we specialize in the non-surgical regenerative medicine injections.
+In our office, we specialize in non-surgical regenerative medicine injections.
 Here are some links and descriptions to articles on our website to help you with your research in learning more about these options.

 - Platelet Rich Plasma for Knee Osteoarthritis: When it works, when it does not

 - In this article, we are updating research and clinical observations in the use of Platelet Rich Plasma Therapy (PRP) for the treatment of knee osteoarthritis.
 We will also explain why PRP may not work and how getting a single PRP injection will usually lead to unsatisfying long-term results.

 - Prolotherapy knee osteoarthritis research: An option to knee surgery

 - In this article, we update new research and discuss Prolotherapy knee osteoarthritis injections.
 The knee is the most common joint treated with Prolotherapy at Caring Medical.
 We use a comprehensive Prolotherapy approach that stimulates the natural repair of connective tissue.
 Prolotherapy research shows significant improvement in selected patients with knee osteoarthritis.
 Treating the whole knee joint as opposed to selective parts of the knee is more effective in alleviating knee pain and healing the damage.